NIS-Kenya/.github/profile/README.md

 <div align="center">

-# THE NATION'S INFORMATION STATION
+# THE THE NATIONAL INTEGRITY SOCIETY

 ### THE NIS Kenya